 When you return to work after sustaining an orthopedic injury, be careful and listen to your body.
 If one of your job duties calls for physical exertion that you don’t currently feel capable of, don’t push yourself—it could lead to worsening your existing injury or creating a new one.
 Talk to your employer about your concerns about your changed work abilities and discuss your concerns about your potential for re-injury.

 If you have suffered an orthopedic injury while on the job, you may want to explore your legal rights.
-Depending on the extent of the injury and the amount of work you have had to miss due to the injuries you sustained, you may benefit from a free consultation with Los Angeles orthopedic injury attorneys Kropach and Kropach.
-The legal experts at Kropach and Kropach can help you find out what compensation you may be awarded under workers compensation law, so you can heal from your injuries with the peace of mind that comes of knowing you won’t run of money to pay the bills while you recuperate.
+Depending on the extent of the injury and the amount of work you have had to miss due to the injuries you sustained, you may benefit from a free consultation with Los Angeles orthopedic injury attorneys at Kropach and Kropach.
+The legal experts at Law Offices of Kropach & Kropach can help you find out what compensation you may be awarded under workers compensation law, so you can heal from your injuries with the peace of mind that comes of knowing you won’t run of money to pay the bills while you recuperate.